 Yetminster Fair Association

-The proceeds from YFA events help support local groups and organisations and have included helping the local primary school, providing additional seating for the village hall, costumes for the Irish Dancers, support for Old School Gallery’s Art for All project, support for the local football team and support for the Scout group.
-In 2016 we were able, through your support, to donate over £1000.
+The proceeds from YFA events help support local groups and organisations and have included helping the local primary school, providing additional seating for the village hall, support for the Old School Gallery’s Art for All project, support for the local football team and support for young people’s groups such as the Scouts, Guides and Brownies and the work of Future Roots in Holnest.

 The YFA is non-profit making and all money raised is donated to local organisations at the AGM in November.